 5. Inform Clients of Their Options Ahead of the OEP

-One added benefit of selling dental, vision, and hearing plans is that they can be sold year-round!
-This is a great opportunity to generate new business outside of OEP.
+One added benefit of selling stand-alone dental, vision, and hearing plans is that they can be sold year-round!
+This can be a great opportunity to generate new business outside of OEP.

 Ritter Is Here to Support You

 Navigating these scenarios and considerations can be difficult.
-That’s why we’ve assembled a team of trusted sales specialists at Ritter Insurance Marketing who specialize in and have expert knowledge on marketplace and under-65 health plans and ancillary coverage.
+That’s why we’ve assembled a team of trusted sales specialists at Ritter Insurance Marketing who have extensive knowledge on marketplace and under-65 health plans and ancillary coverage.
 Our sales specialists are available to help you answer the tough questions and solve issues that may come up along the way, as well as to review your portfolio and make recommendations.

 Supplemental plans are an excellent way to protect your ACA clients from high out-of-pocket costs and put routine health care services, like dental, vision, and hearing care, within reach.
 We hope these tips not only help you select the right plans to meet your clients’ needs, but also generate new business opportunities and additional income year-round!

 Ritter is prepared with staff and resources to help you achieve your business goals!
 If you’re not a Ritter agent yet, consider registering today!
-With your Ritter agent status, you’ll have access to a diverse library of tools such as our CRM tool, a full library of eBooks and Guides, and an expansive library of contracts to make selling marketplace and supplemental coverage even easier.
+With your Ritter agent status, you’ll have access to a diverse library of tools, a full library of eBooks and Guides, and an expansive library of contracts to make selling marketplace and supplemental coverage even easier.

 Share Post